cis-ds/course-site/content/homework/reproducible-research/index.md

 # Submit the assignment

 Your assignment should be submitted as a set of R scripts, R Markdown documents, data files, figures, etc. Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).
-As part of the pull request, you're encouraged to reflect on what was hard/easy, problems you solved, helpful tutorials you read, etc.

-## SPECIAL NOTE

-In your reflection, make special note of any significant problems that required debugging.
-Try to be specific about your process.
-Did you receive any helpful error or warning message?
-Did you use `traceback()` to hunt down the source of the bug?
-How did you resolve it?
-You don't need to do this for every bug, but keep track of at least one or two major errors you had to resolve.

 # Rubric